Jury Rights Day

 Please join us this year in celebrating Jury Rights Day!

-This year, Jury Rights Day falls on a Sunday during Labor Day weekend.
+This year, Jury Rights Day falls on Labor Day.
 We have a number of suggestions for how and when you can celebrate on Jury Rights Day proper or on an alternate day when courts are open.

 Hold a Sign Wave